qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-2.md

 windows caption bar.

 Two more minor things are left to finish.
 First, the button does not look very good.
-Why don't we just give it a fixed width to fit its height?
+Why don't we just give it a fixed width to fit its height:

 ```javascript
 postButton.setWidth(60);